Kaiārahi Rōpū Haere

-Paora: What we look for in a trainee is a cultural base that that would help them, and personality because you’ve got so many different faces that you talk to every time that you go out on tour.
+Paora: What we look for in a trainee is a cultural base that would help them, and personality because you’ve got so many different faces that you talk to every time that you go out on tour.

 Trevor: And we only cook vegetable in this pool because if you cook meat it will contaminate the water.

-Clinton: To complement the guiding skills, Trevor will now get an insight into behind-the-scenes operations, with Piripi Inia, Reservations Manager at Te Puia.
+Clinton: To complement the guiding skills, Trevor will now get an insight into behind-the-scenes operations, with Piripi Inia, reservations manager at Te Puia.

 Piripi: Te Puia is a tourist icon – the third most visited place in New Zealand.
 You’re looking at approximately 500,000 people coming through here to view geysers, hot pools, mud pools, the culture and also kiwi, kiwi bird.